Jonah Heim Player Props: Rangers vs. Nationals

 Nationals Pitching Rankings

-- The Nationals surrender the fourth-most home runs in baseball (120 total, 1.4 per game).
+- Nationals pitchers combine to give up the fourth-most home runs in baseball (122 total, 1.4 per game).

-- The right-hander last pitched on Sunday against the Philadelphia Phillies, when he went five innings, allowing three earned runs while giving up six hits.
+- In his last outing on Monday against the Cincinnati Reds, the right-hander went six innings, allowing three earned runs while surrendering six hits.

-- In 17 games this season, the 31-year-old has put up an ERA of 4.34, with 6.7 strikeouts per nine innings.
-Opponents are batting .277 against him.
+- The 26-year-old has amassed a 4.86 ERA and 6.7 strikeouts per nine innings in 11 games this season, while giving up a batting average of .256 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.